19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Overland Journeys.md

 ### Navigator

-The *Navigator* is in charge of making sure the party stays on path towards their desired destination using maps and landmarks.
-If the party could encounter creatures of a higher [Level](../../Player%20Characters/Progression/Level.md) than the Navigator's [Wisdom](../../Player%20Characters/The%20Ability%20Scores/Wisdom.md) along this path, then the GM makes a [DC](../Core%20Procedures/DC.md) 15 [Wisdom](../../Player%20Characters/The%20Ability%20Scores/Wisdom.md) [Check](../Core%20Procedures/Check.md) for the player in secret.
+The *Navigator* is in charge of making sure the party stays on path towards their destination using maps and landmarks.
+If the terrain could be confusing, the GM makes a [DC](../Core%20Procedures/DC.md) 15 [Wisdom](../../Player%20Characters/The%20Ability%20Scores/Wisdom.md) [Check](../Core%20Procedures/Check.md) for the Navigator in secret.
 On a failure, the party moves to a random adjacent hex.

 If the party is following a well known path with no obstacles, the Navigator cannot get lost.

 ### Scout

 The *Scout* is in charge of looking out for hostile creatures.
-When an encounter occurs, the GM may call for a [Wisdom](../../Player%20Characters/The%20Ability%20Scores/Wisdom.md) [Check](../Core%20Procedures/Check.md) from the scout to determine the distance at which they spot the creature, and whether or not either side is [Surprised](../Conditions/Surprised.md).
+When a [Random Encounter](../../Resources%20for%20GMs/Encounters/Random%20Encounters.md) occurs, the GM may call for a [Wisdom](../../Player%20Characters/The%20Ability%20Scores/Wisdom.md) [Check](../Core%20Procedures/Check.md) from the scout to determine the distance at which they spot the creature, and whether or not either side is [Surprised](../Conditions/Surprised.md).

 ### Quartermaster